 Chef Eugenio’s family, originally from Naples, immigrated to the Eternal City at an early age.
 Though still very connected with his countryside roots, Chef Eugenio is 100% Roman and his culinary skills show that.
 Learn how to cook without recipes, timers, measuring cups and scales, but with the smells, instinct, and technique that only Chef Eugenio has gained after years of experience.
 He cooks with his eyes, like most Italian chefs, using his senses and know how.

-His philosophy is ‘to experience hands-on cooking in the kitchen,…look, try, and learn, and not focus on the steps in a recipes.’
-In fact he does not use recipes, as he works the kitchen turning out antipasti, pasta, main courses and pizza.
-In this unique cooking class, he will teach you his philosophy of cooking, tricks of the kitchen, along with passion and love for food.
+His philosophy is ‘to experience hands-on cooking in the kitchen – look, try, and learn.
+In fact, he does not use recipes, (recipes are provided) as he works the kitchen turning out antipasti, pasta, main courses and pizza.
+In this authentic cooking class, he will teach you his philosophy of cooking, techniques of the kitchen, along with passion and love for food.

 Traditional Roman Cooking